Intel-bigdata/SSM/docs/enable-kerberos.md

 ### 3. Configure SSM

 Please update smart-site.xml for each node.
+The principal and keytab path can be different for each agent node.
-Smart agent principal and keytab path for each node are different.
+If multiple smart servers are configured, the principal and keytab path should be configured respectively for each smart server.

 ```xml
 <!-- hadoop conf dir should be configured -->